-Data gathered from 2009 to 2011 indicate that 34 percent of the combined volume of open-water, deep-water and deep-channel water of the Bay and its tidal tributaries met dissolved oxygen standards during summer months.
-This is a decrease of about 4 percent from the 2010 assessment.
+Data gathered from 2010 to 2012 indicate that 35 percent of the combined volume of open-water, deep-water and deep-channel water of the Bay and its tidal tributaries met dissolved oxygen standards during summer months.

 What is dissolved oxygen?
-Laura Fabian from the Maryland Department of Natural resources explains how, just like humans, all underwater life in the Chesapeake Bay needs oxygen to survive.
+Laura Fabian from the Maryland Department of Natural Resources (DNR) explains why oxygen is so important to underwater life and how it is used to measure water quality in the Chesapeake Bay.

 Produced by Matt Rath